Osmos-l/IA-letter-C-detector/README.md

-# IA letter c detector
+# [IA] letter C detector
     Simple perceptron to detect if an 25 pixel image contains the letter C or not

+    From "Quand la machine apprend" Yann Le Cun book